 Having experienced the Great East Japan Earthquake, we once again realized that cities are exposed to a variety of disaster threats.
 Based on the lessons learned from this disaster, Sendai City is proceeding to build a “Disaster-Resilient and Environmentally-Friendly City,” which will be prepared for threats from future disasters and climate changes.

-With the affluent environment of Sendai – the City of Trees as our base, we are promoting “urban development” by improving the resilience of infrastructure and energy supplies as well as promoting “human capacity building” that will help support disaster prevention activities in local communities.
-We focus on “mainstreaming disaster risk reduction” while incorporating disaster prevention and environmental considerations into every policy, and maintaining a high level of security and safety in the lives of our residents and in our economic activities, in addition to maintaining the city’s comfortable living environment.
+With the affluent environment of Sendai, the City of Trees, as our base, we are promoting “urban development” by improving the resilience of infrastructure and energy supplies as well as promoting “human capacity building” that will help support disaster risk reduction activities in local communities.
+We focus on “mainstreaming disaster risk reduction” while incorporating both this and environmental considerations into every policy, and maintaining a high level of security and safety in the lives of our residents and in our economic activities, in addition to maintaining the city’s comfortable living environment.

-We will focus on contributing to the world’s disaster prevention culture and establishing a city brand for a comfortable living environment and a high level of disaster preparedness.
+We will focus on contributing to the world’s disaster risk reduction culture and establishing a city brand for a comfortable living environment and a high level of disaster preparedness.